Blessing Abeng: Recognition

 In April 2023, Abeng was one of the Nigerians listed on the Forbes Africa's 30 Under 30 young influential Africans alongside six others including Tems and Ayra Starr.
-In 2022, she won the African Achiever Award of the year and was also included in the United Nation's most influential people of African Descent under 40.
+In 2022, she won the African Achiever Award of the year and was also included in the United Nations' most influential people of African Descent under 40.
 That same year, she won the Hereconmy Woman of the year award.
 In September 2021, Abeng was listed in the YNaija's 100 most powerful Nigerians under 40.
 In November 2021, she was nominated for the ELOY Awards.